 The Development of Colby Cheese

 Over 100 years ago, Ambrose Steinwand opened a new cheese factory one mile south and one mile west of Colby.
-The event of a new cheese factory was not unusual, for it was built in a strong dairy012 area.
+The event of a new cheese factory was not unusual, for it was built in a strong dairy area.
 What would make this factory stand apart from the others was the development of a dairy product that became the only natural cheese native to the United States.

 In the year 1885, Joseph Steinwand, Ambrose's son, created a cheese concept that would become known as Colby Cheese, thus establishing the city in history.